 Darren Criswell, PT, DPT.
 Dr. Criswell has completed an advanced course in sports medicine education and participates in annual sports medicine continuing education.
-Criswell sees patients for various rehabilitation needs at the rehab facility at the Bowman Medical Clinic of Southwest Healthcare Services.
+Criswell treats patients with various rehabilitation needs at Southwest Healthcare Services.

 How To Stay In The Game

 Knowing a little about diet, exercise, and preparation can do a lot for athletes wanting to stay off the injured list!